Tulsa vs. Old Dominion Myrtle Beach Bowl NCAA Football Odds, Plays and Insights | December 20, 2021

 Over/Under Insights

-- Tulsa and its opponents have combined to put up more than 52.5 points in seven of 11 games this season.
+- Tulsa has combined with its opponents to score more than 52.5 points in seven of 11 games this season.

 - Old Dominion has combined with its opponents to score more than 52.5 points in six of 12 games this season.

-- The combined points per game average of the two teams, 54.6, is 2.1 points greater than Monday's over/under.
+- The combined points per game average of the two teams, 54.6, is 2.1 points more than Monday's over/under.

-- The 55 points per game these two squads have allowed to opponents this season are 2.5 more than the 52.5 over/under in this contest.
+- These two squads surrender a combined 55 points per game, 2.5 more than this contest's over/under.

-- The Golden Hurricane and their opponents have scored an average of 56 points per game in 2021, 3.5 more than Monday's total.
+- Golden Hurricane games this season feature an average total of 56 points, a number 3.5 points higher than Monday's over/under.

-- The 52.5-point total for this game is two points below the 54.5 points per game average total in Monarchs games this season.
+- In 2021, games involving the Monarchs have averaged a total of 54.5 points, two more than the set over/under in this contest.

 Tulsa Stats and Trends